Basil is a key ingredient in many recipes, but the different varieties will have completely different flavours.

 Cooking Asian Dishes ?
 For example Thai, Laos or Vietnamese…

-Then Thai Basil has to be a must – in addition Thai basil is ideal to grow indoors, because as a tropical plant it needs warm temperatures and is not frost resistant.
+Then the Thai one has to be a must – in addition it is ideal to grow indoors, because as a tropical plant it needs warm temperatures and is not frost resistant.

 Cooking South Asian or North East African Dishes ?
 For example Indonesian, Philippine or Arabic…

-- Indonesian Eggs with Spicy Basil Sauce (Telur Bumbu Kemangi)
+- Indonesian Eggs with Spicy Sauce (Telur Bumbu Kemangi)

 - Nam Ya Pork Curry with Khanom Chin